 Formerly, it was usual for the composer to write the melody as simple as possible, and leave the ornamental part to the player or singer; thus a variety of ornaments or graces were gradually formed, for which names were invented, and which one player learned from another.
-But as every one tried to improve on his predecessors, and to add new inventions of his own, it at last caused such irregularity, confusion, and consequent tastelessness in the ornaments, that composers found it necessary to prescribe limits to their embellishments.
-At first it was done with smaller notes, the division being left to the performer, and afterwards with large notes, and a strict division of the bar.
+But as every one tried to improve on his predecessors, and to add new inventions of his own, it at last caused such irregularity, confusion, and consequent tastelessness in the ornaments, that composers found it necessary to prescribe limits to their embellishments: at first, it was done with smaller notes, the division being left to the performer, and afterwards, with large notes, and a strict division of the bar.

 Of all the ornaments of former times, the following only have been retained, some of which are represented by signs, and others by small notes.
-To the former belong the Shake (17), the Pralltriller (142), and the double turn, or Mordente (142); to the other, the long and short appoggiatura, and some others without name.
+To the former belong the Shake (r), the Pralltriller $(\sim \sim)$, and the double turn, or Mordente $(\sim \sim \sim)$.
+To the other, the long and short Appogiatura, and some others without name.

-The Shake is the repeated trilling of two notes lying close together, namely, of the tone over which the shake sign is placed, and its minor, (a,) or its major second, (b.)
+The Shake is the repeated trilling of two notes lying close together, namely, of the tone over which the Shake sign is placed, and its minor, (a.) or its major second, (b.)

-The duration of the shake is determined by the value of the note, the number of its beats, and by the greater or less rapidity with which they are to be made.
+The duration of the Shake is determined by the value of the note, the number of its beats, and by the greater or less rapidity with which they are to be made.

-Every shake generally begins or ends with the principal note, i. e., the one which is noted down.† If the shake is to begin with the appropriature, or with the lower note, it must be expressly written down, as for example:
+Every Shake generally begins or ends with the principal note, i.e. the one which is noted down.
+If the Shake is to begin with the appogiatura or with the lower note, it must be expressly written down, as for Example:

-This rule J N. Hummel first advanced in his Piano-forte School, and has properly exemplified it by examples.
+This rule J.N.
+Hummel first advanced in his Piano-forte School, and has properly exemplified it by examples.